Société d'Etudes pour la Propulsion par Réaction: Mirage

 To retain balance as rocket fuel was consumed, the rocket pack was in two parts.
 The 69 impgal nitric acid oxidiser tank was mounted directly ahead of the rocket engine.
 A smaller 32 impgal TX2 Furaline fuel tank was mounted in the front bay just behind the cockpit, replacing the cannon pack.
 When in the rocket-powered interceptor role, the aircraft would only be armed with missiles.
+Performance in training sorties achieved Mach 1.4 without the rocket and 1.8 with.
+Altitudes of 65,000 ft could be reached in a zoom climb, or 75,000 ft on rocket thrust.
+A typical training sortie duration of 45 minutes would be reduced to under 30, with high Mach and rocket use.

 The rocket pack could be swapped in around 20 minutes by removing six bolts.
 Fuelling the rocket oxidiser was potentially somewhat hazardous and so it was carried out away from other aircraft, by groundcrew in protective clothing and with a fire crew standing by in order to flush away any spillage.
 Acid refuelling was carried out above a steel drip tray, with the acid flow and tank vent return through closed pipework with a sightglass to observe full tanks.

-Performance in training sorties achieved Mach 1.4 without the rocket and 1.8 with.
-Altitudes of 65,000 ft could be reached in a zoom climb, or 75,000 ft on rocket thrust.
-A typical training sortie duration of 45 minutes would be reduced to under 30, with high Mach and rocket use.
+Ludion

+The Aérospatiale Ludion was conceived of during the early 1960s as a one-man rocket-powered 'hopper', intended to give a single person the ability to quickly traverse challenging terrain and obstructions, such as rivers, trenches, and minefields, and was designed with the operational needs of the French Army in mind.
+While Sud Aviation was the prime contractor, it worked closely with two other companies, Bertin and SEPR, to produce the jet pumps and rocket propulsion respectively.

+The Ludion featured an unconventional powerplant, which consisted of a monofuel de-composition chamber fed with pressurised isopropyl nitrate (AVPIN) and ignited by a catalyst.
+The high pressure gasses produced in the de-composition chamber were fed to a pair of augmentor tubes, positioned at either side of the pilot's seat and angled slightly outwards.
+As the gasses entered the augmentor tubes through rocket nozzles, thrust was augmented by inducing airflow through the ducts which functioned as aero-thermo-dynamic ducts, due to the heat and kinetic energy added to the flow through the ducts, and the carefully shaped exhaust nozzles.
+While the Ludion never progressed beyond the experimental stage, it has been described as possessing practical "flying" qualities.
+The pilot would control both the thrust and deflection of the jet from the nozzles by means of a small stick in each hand.

+This propulsion system, which drew upon British experiments with isopropyl nitrate for the driving of jet engines, was reportedly able to fulfil all of the established requirements.
+However, integration with the overall vehicle posed some challenges, particularly the need to incorporate highly effective thermal insulation to protect both the pilot and the vehicle itself from the intense heat that was produced.